This post may contain affiliate links. Please read our disclosure policy.

 - Pink Wafer Cookies

-- Vanilla Waffle Cookies (I love the lacey texture of these Italian pizzelle type cookies.
-My favorite brand is Fogliani which can you can get at Amazon).
+- Vanilla Waffle Cookies (I love the lacey texture of these Italian pizzelle-type cookies.
+My favorite brand is Fogliani which you can get at Amazon).

 - Chocolate Shortbread Cookies (It isn’t possible for Valentine’s Day to exist without chocolate.
 When you combine it with shortbread, it’s quite heavenly.
 I’m using Rustic Bakery Chocolate Cacao Nib shortbread– Amazon).